yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 ## General improvements and bug fixes

 [epicboy](https://github.com/ameerj) has been busy squashing bugs, in this case [killing two with one PR.](https://github.com/yuzu-emu/yuzu/pull/5201) In some instances, we were trying to read data from an nvflinger buffer, before it even existed.
-By adding a check, now `Yoshi’s Crafted World` now boots, albeit with several graphical glitches.
+By adding a check, `Yoshi’s Crafted World` now boots, albeit with several graphical glitches.
-This PR also fixes how buffers in general are accessed making several games boot for the first time.
+This PR also fixes how buffers in general are accessed, making several games boot for the first time.
 Some examples include but are not limited to `Katana ZERO`, `DELTARUNE Chapter 1`, `Dragon Ball FighterZ` and `Wonder Boy: The Dragon’s Trap`.

 {{< imgs
 	"./katanazero.png| "